zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/3/_index.md

 rules 'Validate web services'
   rule on run_control
   when
-    name = 'is not owned by the root user' and status != 'success' then
+    name =~ 'is not owned by Administrators$' and status != 'success' then
     alert:error('Run control group "{{ message.name }}" failed on {{ message.run.node_name }}.')
   end
 end
 ```

+[DISCUSS AND LINK TO REGEXP - docs and that other site]

 The [run_control](https://docs.chef.io/analytics_rules.html#run-control) message states a rule for a single audit.
 The `name` part of the `when` block corresponds to the name of the `it` block in your audit control.
 The rule triggers only when the status of the control is not `success`.